ladybug-tools/spider/gbxml-viewer-basic/README.md

 A very basic gbXML file viewer
 * Use this code if you want a the basic idea of how to read a gbXML file and turn it into a Three.js scene
+* Use this code if you want to learn how to take sets of coplanar points and convert these to Three.js 2D Shapes with holes position and rotated arbitrarily in 3D space.

-The intention is that the core gbXML parser here and the core parser in the full-featured gbXML Viewer contain identical or nearly identical code.
+The intention is that the core gbXML parser here and the core parser in the full-featured gbXML Viewer and the parser in the RAD Viewer all contain identical or nearly identical code.

 The code should be simple, fast and easy to read.
 If you can read and understand the Three.js examples, then you should feel at home here.